Support for scam victims

 Raise the subject with them sensitively – perhaps by asking them about the calls and mail they receive.
 See if they might be willing to register for the Mail Preference Service and the Telephone Preference Service to help block some of the calls and mail.

+- Help them to report the fraud.
 You can report fraud to Action Fraud on behalf of someone, or encourage them to report it.
 It’s advised that you get permission from the victim before reporting the fraud on their behalf, but you can report the fraud without their permission.

+- Find support locally.
 The government has advised that internet scams, postal scams and doorstep crime are all forms of financial abuse and are often targeted at adults who need care and support.

 For more information call Age UK on 0800 055 6112